 After the BBC covered Stumperies as part of their Garden Revival programme I have been asked a number of times which ferns are suited.
 It seems that a stumpery is now the 'must have' garden feature, and after you see one you'll know why!
 The answer is almost any of the hardy ferns I sell.
 The shelter, humidity, drainage and shade mean that most ferns will thoroughly enjoy those conditions.
 I have put together a selection of the more interesting types, as well as a few natives, to get the best from your stumpery.
 The Victorians loved the 'Gothic' feel and this selection will help recreate a part of the atmosphere but with a few cheerful additions to brighten the mood!
 To find out more about the ferns offered just click on the name.
 The ferns are:

-Adiantum venustum 9cm- A very hardy fern, and, despite its delicate appearance, very tough.
-This species spreads and is easy to establish in good humus-rich, moist soil in shade..
+Adiantum venustum 9cm- A beautiful hardy fern, and, despite its delicate appearance, quite tough.
+This species spreads slowly and is easy to establish in good humus-rich, moist soil in shade..

 Dryopteris erythrosora 9cm-Evergreen, height to 80cm.
 A stunning, evergreen fern, new fronds orange/red maturing to green.